ironsilk/mSquaredPlex/readme.md

         thus changing their email and/or imdb_id and other preferences.

-- **MyIMDB service** - Watches the user's IMDB profile and keeps track of his rated movies and watchlist.
-For any new movie in the Watchlist the user gets notifications via the Telegram service while the rated movies are used to filter out which new filelist movies to send via the newsletter.
-Each user will receive a personalised newsletter depending on the movies which he has seen.
-This also syncs with the user's PLEX activity so any watched movie in plex will be taken into account.
+- **MyIMDB service** - Background routine with the following
+   functions:
+    - Syncs IMDB ratings given by the user with our database.
+    - Syncs IMDB watchlist with our database.
+    - Syncs PLEX user activity / ratings with our database.
+    - Syncs transmission client torrent status wih our database.
+    - Sends notifications regarding seen PLEX movies via telegram.(after watching a movie on PLEX, the user receives a notification to rate the title)
+    - Sends notifications regarding watchlist via telegram.(when a watchlist movie becomes available on filelist, the user receives a notification asking if he wants to download the movie.
+If not, he will continue to receive notifications for the movie **except** for the movie quality that he rejected.
+    - Defaults to 1 minute routine, can be changed via the .env variables.

-- **Newsletter service** - Gets the last 100 new filelist torrents, filters them as described in MyIMDB service and sends them to each user via email.
+- **Newsletter service** - Gets the last 100 new filelist torrents, filters out any seen movies (for each user), pulls data from IMDB, TMDB and OMDB and sends the newsletter.
+All torrents sent out are stored in a database such as when a new torrent for an already newsletter-sent movie appears it will figure in another category.

 - **TorrAPI** - An API which receives download requests from the Telegram service or from the Newsletter service and communicates with the Transmission docker in order to download these movies.
-This service also employs a routine which syncs torrent statuses from Transmission to the postgres database.

-## TODO

-- ask user who asked for download and didnt watch the movie before deletion and maybe confirm in with the admin.
-- Show my watchlist.
-- Telegram roles reflect PLEX roles

-## Wishlist
-- recommend a movie - later stages, complex.
-- Favorite a director/actor whatever and receive notifications when a new movie of his/hers is available.

 ## Deployment: